Inez Dickens

-Inez E. Dickens (born July 15, 1949) is the Assemblymember for the 70th district of the New York State Assembly.
-She is a Democrat.
-The district includes portions of El Barrio, Hamilton Heights, Harlem, and Morningside Heights in Manhattan.
-She formerly served on the New York City Council from 2006 to 2016, representing the 9th district.
+Inez E. Dickens (born July 15, 1949) is an American politician.
+She served as a member of the New York State Assembly from 2017-2025, representing the 70th district in Manhattan.
+She also served as a member of the New York City Council from 2006 to 2016, representing the 9th district.

 Life and career

 Dickens is a lifelong resident of New York City.
 Her father, Lloyd E. Dickens, was a Democratic District Leader and a member of the New York Assembly, and her uncle Thomas K. Dickens was an assemblyman and a justice on the New York Supreme Court.
 She attended P.S.
-133 and Julia Richman High School, and later did undergraduate studies in real estate and land economics at New York University and later at Howard University but did not graduate.
+133 and Julia Richman High School, and later did undergraduate studies in real estate and land economics at New York University and later at Howard University and later continued education for graduation in Chicago.
 Dickens was first elected to office in 1974 as a State Party Committeewoman, and served in that capacity for 32 years.

 In the 2004 presidential election, she served as one of New York's 33 presidential electors, casting her ballot for John Kerry.
-After Bill Perkins opted to run for Manhattan Borough President in 2005, Dickens entered the primary for City Council to replace him, and won.
+After Bill Perkins opted to run for the New York State Senate in 2005, Dickens entered the primary for City Council to replace him, and won.
 She won re-election handily in 2009 and again in 2013.

 Inez became the councilmember for the 9th New York City Council District in 2006, serving the communities of Central Harlem, Morningside Heights, East Harlem and parts of the Upper West Side.
 As a newly elected council member, Inez was appointed majority whip and chair of the Committee on Standards and Ethics.
 She became the first African-American woman in the history of the New York City Council to be appointed to the positions of deputy majority leader and chair of the Subcommittee on Planning, Dispositions and Concessions.

 In August 2013, the New York Post wrote a series of articles detailing Inez Dicken's history as a landlord.
 As of July 2013, she had $265,000 in unpaid code violations dating as far back as 2004, earning her a spot on the Public Advocate's "Worst Landlord's Watch List."
 She had previously voted to improve "slumlord accountability."